bajahouse/baja-core/readme.md

 ## Installation

-Use the tswow installation guide [tswow wiki](https://tswow.github.io/tswow-wiki/home/)
+Use the tswow installation guide [tswow wiki](https://tswow.github.io/tswow-wiki/home/) After tswow is installed, drag and drop any of the modules into your modules/ folder

 ## Current Modules
 1. **baja-shared**: This module currently stores a new addon library.
 In the future it would house any other libraries that would be reused in other modules.